graysky2/clean-chroot-manager/README.md

 Managing a local repo is helpful if building a package that has a dependency that also has to be built (i.e. one that is not available from the Arch repos).
 Another key point of differentiation is that ccm can build packages using distcc.

 For example, let's say that we want to build "bar" from the AUR.
 "Bar" has a build dependency of "foo" which is also in the AUR.
 Rather than first building "foo", then installing "foo", then building "bar", and finally removing "foo", the local repo will save a copy of foo.pkg.tar.xz which is indexed automatically therein.
-Pacman within the buildroot is aware of the "foo" package thanks to the local repo.
+Pacman within the chroot is aware of the "foo" package thanks to the local repo.
 So, when the user tries to build "bar", pacman will silently grabs foo.pkg.tar.xz from the local repo as any other dependency.

 ## Download
 AUR Package: https://aur.archlinux.org/packages/clean-chroot-manager